w3c/openscreenprotocol/ssdp.md

 ## Functional Requirements

-We will consider the functional requirements of the Prensentation API (and later also RemotePlayback API).
+We will consider the functional requirements of the Presentation API (and later also Remote Playback API).
 The functional requirement related to discovery is the ability to "Monitor Display Availability" which is described in section [6.4 Interface PresentationAvailability](https://w3c.github.io/presentation-api/#interface-presentationavailability) of the Presentation API specification.

 ### Presentation API: Monitor Display Availability